mikorail/products-api-with-jwt-key/README.md

 Make sure you have the following installed:

 - [Go](https://golang.org/dl/) (version 1.16 or later)
-- A SQLite database (included by default)
+- SQLite database (included by default)

 ### Installation